jkirkwin/CSC361-Networking/a3/readme.md

 # Assignment 3 - Reliable HTTP Over UDP

-## Questions for the marker
-* What version of python will be used to mark this assignment?

-* For the bonus features, is each on worth the additional 1%, or is it sufficient to implement only one to receive the extra 2 points?

 ## Intro

 For this assignment I need to build two Python scripts which will communicate